nseniak/opwatch/doc/reference/programming.md

 ).run();
 ```

-Another example is the [`repeat`](processor/repeat.md) processor which invokes a callback at a regular interval (1 second by default),
+Another example is the [`repeat`](processor/repeat.md) processor which invokes a callback at a regular interval (10 seconds by default),
 without any arguments, and outputs the returned value.
 For example, the following code prints the sequence of numbers
 starting from 0: